SixArm/zsh-config/README.md

 # SixArm.com » Z shell » /etc/zsh* system setup

+## Global install

+On our systems we install these files as globals for all users.
+This is probably dangerous for you.

+To do it:

+    cp -R z* /etc

 ## zsh startup files

-There are five startup files that zsh will read commands from:
+There are five startup files that zsh will read commands from in order:

     .zshenv
     .zprofile